About Dilemmas

 As imperialism, capitalism, and its crises are advancing in an offensive against humanity and nature, we must fight for the sovereignty and self-determination of our peoples in constructing their own destiny.

-Constant transformations of the society force us to permanently elaborate new organizational proposals for new expressions of our class, since without an organized working class it is impossible to advance on any front.
+Constant societal transformation forces us to permanently formulate new organizational proposals for new expressions of class, since without an organized working class it is impossible to advance on any front.

 Popular Democracy

-To confront the advance of anti-democratic, fascist and authoritarian forces, we must elaborate an alternative model of popular and participatory democracy that goes beyond the limits of bourgeois democracy, and that seeks justice and freedom priorities.
+To confront the advance of anti-democratic, fascist and authoritarian forces, we must elaborate an alternative model of popular and participatory democracy that goes beyond the limits of bourgeois democracy, and that prioritizes justice and freedom.

 Construction of Socialism and Utopia

-Each country, starting from the organization of its working class and its reality, has to build the necessary road to accumulate strength and obtain the conquests for a true social transformation and overcoming of capitalism, as well as maintain an horizon of utopia.
+Each country, starting from the organization of its working class and its reality, has to build the necessary road to accumulate strength and secure victories for a true social transformation and overcoming capitalism, while maintaining a horizon of utopia.

 Transversal axes